day8/re-frame/README.md

 Via `ratom` and `reaction`, changes to `app-db` are pushed into the pipeline, causing new HTML to pop out the other end, and then onto our page.
 One way data flow, FRP in nature.

 But, just to be clear,  we don't have to bother ourselves with most of the pipeline.
-We just write the `components` part (pure functions!) and Reagent/React looks after the rest.
+We just write the `components` part (pure functions) and Reagent/React looks after the rest.

 ### Subscribe

-The data flow is kickstarted by subscriptions.
+The data flow is kickstarted by `subscriptions`.

 ```
 app-db -->  components --> hiccup